Juneau, Alaska: 21st century

 In 2005, the state demographer projected slow growth in the borough for the next twenty years.
 Cruise ship tourism has expanded rapidly, from approximately 230,000 passengers in 1990 to nearly 1,700,000 in 2025, as cruise lines have built more and larger ships.
 They sail to Juneau seven days a week over a longer season than before, but the cruising tourism is still primarily a summer industry.
 It provides few year-round jobs but stimulates summer employment in the city.
 In 2010, the city was recognized as part of the "Playful City USA" initiative by KaBOOM!, created to honor cities that ensure their children have great places to play.

-Juneau is larger in area than the state of Delaware and was for several decades, the country's largest city by area.
-(Sitka surpassed it in 2000 when it incorporated.)
-Juneau is the only U.S. state capital on an international border; it is bordered on the east by Canada.
-It is the U.S. state capital whose namesake was most recently alive: Joe Juneau died in 1899.

 The city was temporarily renamed UNO, after the card game, on April 1, 2016 (April Fool's Day).
 The event was a promotion with Mattel to draw "attention to new wild cards in [the] game".
 For Juneau's cooperation, Mattel donated $15,000 "to the Juneau Community Foundation in honor of the late Mayor Greg Fisk."

 Geography

-A view of Douglas Island is shown from mainland Juneau.
+A view of Douglas Island from mainland Juneau.
 The Juneau-Douglas Bridge connects the island to the mainland.

 According to the United States Census Bureau, the borough has an area of 3255 sqmi.
 In land area, Juneau (proper) is the largest state capital and the second-largest city overall in the United States, with 2716.7 sqmi being made up of land and 538.3 sqmi consisting of water (16.54%).